 You can insert and place content in your document.
-Images that are obtained from online sources, such as Flickr, may be subject to copyright and usage restrictions.
+Images that are obtained from Flickr may be subject to copyright and usage restrictions.
 Such images, also referred to as "comp images," are often low-resolution or watermarked.
 To use comp images, you must first check with the owner if you have rights to use them and purchase them if necessary.
 Then, you can replace the comp images in your document with the purchased images.
 You can view a list of all comp images in a document.